Lisp-Stat/documentation/content/en/docs/Contributing/code.md

 Please consider the following before submitting a pull request:

 - Code should be formatted according to the [Google Common Lisp Style Guide](https://google.github.io/styleguide/lispguide.xml)
 - All code should include unit tests.
-Currently we use [fiveam](https://github.com/lispci/fiveam) as the test framework for new projects, but are looking at [Parachute](https://github.com/Shinmera/parachute) and [Rove](https://github.com/fukamachi/rove) as more extensible alternatives.
+Older projects use [fiveam](https://github.com/lispci/fiveam) as the test framework for new projects.
+New project should use [Parachute](https://github.com/Shinmera/parachute).
 - Contributions should pass existing unit tests
 - New unit tests should be provided to demonstrate bugs and fixes
 - [Indentation in Common Lisp](https://dept-info.labri.fr/~idurand/enseignement/lst-info/PFS/Common/Strandh-Tutorial/indentation.html) is important for readability.
 Contributions should adhere to these guidelines.
 For the most part, a properly configured Emacs will do this automatically.